chef/chef-web-docs/doctools/dtags_readme.md

 The `dtags` tool compares the tags across the doc set (the current working directory) and reports inconsistencies.

-The output is sorted by tag name, and it gives a hash digest of each tagged region, as well as the file name and line number where the tag is seen.
+The output gives a hash digest of each tagged region, as well as the file name and line number where the tag is seen.

 We can apply the changes to all or part of the documentation set in our working set with the `dtags replicate` subcommand.